jan-carreras/ddia/docs/design/20220110-multi-type-support.md

 }
 ```

-Right know all operation are [Strings](https://redis.io/docs/data-types/strings/) data types, thus the in-memory implementation has a map and a mutex as storage:
+Right now all operation are [Strings](https://redis.io/docs/data-types/strings/) data types, thus the in-memory
+implementation has a map and a mutex as storage:

 ```go
 // InMemory is the simplest storage possible, storing everything in a Go map